 Don’t Dismiss Duct Cleaning

 It’s nearly spring and that means spring cleaning!
-Don’t exclude your ducts during this rejuvenating time.
+Don’t forget your ducts during this rejuvenating time.
 Since most of our in-home air enters through our duct system, it’s crucial to keep it from getting dirty with bacteria, microbes, and dust.
 When you have your ducts cleaned, ask the company to check for duct leaks, also.
-Leaks in the duct system can cause additional contaminants to enter your air and circulate throughout your home.
+Leaks in the duct system can cause additional contaminants to enter your air and flow throughout your home.
 Making sure they are clean and maintained will help keep your air clean and your children healthy.

 Get A Home Health Report

-So, yes, it’s frightening to know that your kids are being exposed to scary respiratory diseases but next time you get that message from your little ones’ school, wash their hands, cover their cough, and invest in a system to keep your indoor air quality as strong as possible.
+So, yes, it’s terrifying to know that your kids are being exposed to scary respiratory diseases but next time you get that message from your little ones’ school, wash their hands, cover their cough, and invest in a system to keep your indoor air quality as strong as possible.